changday/ai-daily-news/README.md

 # AI Daily News

 Welcome to AI Daily News, your source for the latest news and information about artificial intelligence.
 As A.I. technology continues to advance rapidly, it's impacting more aspects of our lives and jobs.
-That's why we created this site - to keep you informed about the key AI developments you need to know about.
+That's why I created this project - to keep you informed about the key AI developments you need to know about.

 ## Contribution

 If you are interested in submitting news, please check out the `content/blog` directory and add `.md` markdown files.
+Examples properties as follows:
+* external:
+* url:
+* title:
+* description:
+* date:
+* source:
+* icon:

 ## Deployment